AdvancedModularManikin/spi_proto/readme.md

 1. [app] Send a chunk with a command for that peripheral
 2. [app] Wait and block on the semaphore for that peripheral.
 3. [remote] Send the chunk.
-4. [tiny] Receive chunk, perform action, and send confirmation chunk.
+4. [k66f] Receive chunk, perform action, and send confirmation chunk.
 5. [remote] Receive chunk and dispatch, storing any return value and signaling on the appropriate semaphore.
 6. [app] Return from semaphore and take return value, if any.